How To Grow Peppers

 Here’s a quick seasonal map in plain words.
 North and mountains: focus on spring planting after frost; fall crops are tough outdoors.
 South and coastal: plant in spring and again in late summer for a strong fall harvest.

-One more personal tip.
+One more personal tip on how to grow peppers.
 My best fall jalapeños came from a late July transplant into warm, mulched soil, with a bit of shade cloth during heat waves.
 The plants exploded when September cooled.

 By now, you know how to grow peppers of all kinds including bell and other sweet peppers as well as serrano, habanero, jalapeno, and other hot peppers.
 Start strong in spring, count back for fall, and adjust for your zone.
 Grow sweet peppers for crunch, grow hot peppers for kick, and enjoy every harvest from garden to grill and jar.